steviebolton/project-call-me-joe-band/README.md

 ### What is this website for?

-This website is mainly targeting the establishments than wish to hire them
+This website is mainly targeting the establishments that wish to hire them

 ### What does it do?
  Promotes the band within communicating who they band are in a split second and maing it quick and easy to listen and